Christopher Timothy

 Christopher Timothy (born 14 October 1940) is a British actor and narrator.
 He is known for his roles as James Herriot in All Creatures Great and Small, Mac McGuire in the BBC One daytime soap opera Doctors and Ted Murray in the BBC One primetime soap opera EastEnders.
+In 2026 he appeared as Alan, a patient in Casualty.

 Early life

 Timothy was born in Bala, Wales in 1940.
 He is the son of Anglican priest and BBC announcer Andrew Timothy and his first wife, Gwladys Marian nee Hailstone.

 When aged five Timothy moved with his family to south London, and at thirteen to Shrewsbury, where he attended Kingsland Grange Preparatory School and Priory Grammar School for Boys, and trained at the Central School of Speech and Drama.
 After leaving school and until his first paid acting engagements he worked in a Shrewsbury hat shop.